usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ### &lt;link> Link

 A line or paragraph with a hypertext link

-### &lt;param> Parameter

-A parameter setting, to be propagated to points of insertion

 ## Functional elements

-Functional elements appear inside control content to provide "hooks" to OSCAL processors for dynamic insertion.
+Functional elements appear inside control content to provide "hooks" to OSCAL processors, for retrievability, manipulation (including mapping and transformation) and semantic traversal.

 ### &lt;withdrawn> Withdrawn